A Survey on Resource Management in Joint Communication and Computing-Embedded SAGIN: Enabling Technologies of JCC-SAGIN

 \subsection{Summary Remarks}

 This section examines the enabling technologies driving improvements in network communication and computing in JCC-SAGIN, focusing on network slicing, EH, RIS, and DT technologies.
+Table \ref{tab:technologies_capabilities} summarizes the capabilities of these enabling technologies.
 SAGIN's ability to cater to a wide variety of service demands overcomes the limitations of traditional physical network architectures in delivering on-demand services for diverse scenarios.
 Network slicing emerges as a vital solution, creating multiple virtual logical subnetworks within the same physical network infrastructure, thus addressing the need for customizable and flexible network services.
 EH and WPT are pivotal in promoting sustainable network operations, enabling devices to collect energy from their environment or the network platforms, thereby alleviating the need for frequent recharging and battery replacements.
-Moreover, the application of RIS is shown to significantly enhance future communication networks by supporting computing task offloading and improving network computing efficiency, alongside boosting communication capabilities.
-However, the implementation of RIS in satellites and UAVs introduces challenges associated with the need for regular configuration adjustments.
-Furthermore, the adoption of DT technology in SAGIN facilitates intelligent decision-making and effective resource management, significantly enhancing network reliability and operational efficiency.
-This integration of enabling technologies underscores a strategic approach to overcoming the inherent challenges of SAGIN, setting a foundation for the next generation of network communication and computing performance.
+Moreover, applying RIS significantly enhances future communication networks by supporting computing task offloading, improving network computing efficiency, and boosting communication capabilities.
+Furthermore, adopting DT technology in SAGIN facilitates intelligent decision-making and effective resource management, significantly enhancing network reliability and operational efficiency.
+The integration of enabling technologies underscores a strategic approach to overcoming SAGIN's inherent challenges, setting a foundation for the next generation of network communication and computing performance.